Skip to content

 4. Make a trip checklist#

 Checklists are how GearCache pays you back for the inventory work.
-Open the Checklists tab and tap New checklist.
+Open the Checklists tab and tap Add Checklist on the empty state (or the + button once you have a few).

 5. Smart packing in action#

-The “Still to pack” list is what you act on.
-Check items off as you load them.
-When you’re done — or when you mark the checklist complete — GearCache asks if you want to update the locations of the things you just packed.
+When you mark the checklist complete, GearCache asks if you want to update the locations of the things you just packed.
 Confirm, and your inventory stays accurate without any manual tracking.
+That’s the payoff: pre-trip, the inventory does the packing-list work; post-trip, the checklist does the inventory-update work.

 That’s the full loop, end to end, in well under five minutes of typing.